jpfeiffer16/KeybaseCommunicator/README.md

 ### Running
 From source: `node app.js --help`

-For example to chat encrypted with localhost/yourself: `node app.js -r <yourkeybasename> -a localhost -e`
+For example to chat encrypted with localhost/yourself: `node app.js -u <yourkeybasename> -a localhost -e`

 To exit the app, type `exit` into the chat box or press q when the chat box is not highlighted.